-But no matter what you found interesting or worthwhile, I want to thank you for taking the time to read.
-Let’s stay in touch going forward as we start year 5 here!
+But no matter what you found interesting or worthwhile, I want to thank you for taking the time to read, share, and otherwise keep in touch.
+You are the reason this project is a success.

 Latest posts by Mike Pumphrey (see all)